 Welcome!!
 We are honored and excited to be a resource for our trans communities and help build a bridge of understanding and compassion between radical queer spaces and mainstream eating disorder networks.
 Although we are working to educate ED healthcare professionals to provide more gender-literate and appropriate, accessible treatment; we believe that some of the most transformative, empowering and helpful healing work is engendered by turning to our own communities for support and knowledge.
 Moreover, even as traditional eating disorder resources catch on to cultural competencies and gender literacy, many of us can't access or afford that type of (often privatized and boutique) care.
 T-FFED believes in the transcendent and inherent power of community, and we aim to make healing accessible to everyone.

-We produced our first Healing Intensive in Los Angeles on Saturday, November 22nd; it was a tremendous day of connection, community building, supportive spaces, love and community care!
+We produced our first Healing Intensive in Los Angeles on Saturday, November 22, 2014.
+It was a tremendous day of connection, community building, supportive spaces, love and community care!
 Huge thanks to all who attended, facilitated workshops and helped make our day a beautiful space.
-Our next Healing Intensive will be in Oakland, Nov.
-14-15th, 2016; mark your calendars and please help us spread the word, more information to come soon!

 For Trans and Gender-Diverse Folx